Risë Stevens: Early life and education

 Stevens was born Risë Gus Steenberg in New York City, the daughter of Sarah "Sadie" (née Mechanic) and Christian Carl Steenberg, an advertising salesman.
 Her father was of Norwegian descent and her mother was Jewish (of Polish and Russian descent).
-She had a younger brother, Lewis "Bud" Steenberg, a Private First Class, who was Killed In Action in World War II as a Engineer in the 297th Engineer Combat Battalion in Normandy on June 9, 1944, he was among those elements of the battalion that were attached to either the Omaha or Utah Beach assaults on D-Day.
+She had a younger brother, Lewis "Bud" Steenberg, a Private First Class, who was killed in action in World War II as an Engineer in the 297th Engineer Combat Battalion in Normandy on June 9, 1944; he was among those elements of the battalion that were attached to either the Omaha or Utah Beach assaults on D-Day.
 She studied at New York's Juilliard School for three years, and with Anna Eugénie Schoen-René (1864–1942).
 She went to Vienna, where she was trained by Marie Gutheil-Schoder and Herbert Graf.
 She made her début as Mignon in Prague in 1936 and stayed there until 1938, also singing in guest appearances at the Vienna State Opera.